hneth/riskyr/_app/about_riskyr.md

 User inputs:

--   display 4 current environment parameters on left column
+-   display the 4 current environment parameters (in the left panel)
 -   make current title smaller and add current source information in 2nd text field
 -   enable slider inputs of population size *N* on log scale (to allow precise small and large numbers)
 -   enable precise inputs of parameters `prev`, `sens`, and `spec` (e.g. as ratios)